Absolutely Fabulous

 In this satirical British sitcom, which became a cult hit on American cable, a grotesquely self-centered fashion victim chain-smokes, swills champagne, abuses drugs, munches caviar, terrorizes her daughter, and tries in vain to mingle with the beautiful people -- all in the company of her sleek, slutty, boozed-up best friend.

 Patsy gets the chance to relive her days as a model on a photo shoot in Paris with top model Erin O'Connor.
-Eddy comes along for a mother/daughter fashion spread, but fails to persuade any glamorous young actress to play her daughter, so she drags Saffy into it.
-Patsy gets edged out of the picture by younger models and a glamorous photographer, and Eddy goads Saffy to do something totally out-of-character atop the Eiffel Tower.
+Eddie comes along for a mother/daughter fashion spread, but fails to persuade any glamorous young actress to play her daughter, so she drags Saffy into it.
+Patsy gets edged out of the picture by younger models and a glamorous photographer, and Eddie goads Saffy to do something totally out-of-character atop the Eiffel Tower.

 |